lukerabbitte/minGPT/mingpt/figs.md

 - 40 is same as 36 where we only have 1 new recommendation per epoch, but it's trained on 80pc dataset and we only do 30 epochs as there were signs of overfitting after that on experiment 36.
   It didn't perform well because we didn't update learning rate decay for larger dataset.
+-
+- 41 some exps figs and checkpoints lost after Git reset.
-- 41 tries again but with learning rate decay.
+  Trying the 1 recommendation again with 20pc dataset and learning rate decay.
+Suspect will b good.
+- 42 same as 41.
+- 43 back to basics 30 num_recs, 30 epochs, etc.
+- 44 same as 43.

 - `loss_and_action_loss_plot_with_info_1.svg` shows that for fixed data, the loss explodes when we only keep action embeddings and not state embeddings.